rogerxiii/warframe-lua-disassembled/README.md

 # Update
 Since a recent update they changed the way they compress the scripts in the cache files.
 No updates to this repo until I find a way to extract them again.

+Small update: cache extraction works again, but the decompiler needs some modifications as well.
+Still working on it!